British Leeward Islands

 The British Leeward Islands was a British colony from 1671 to 1958, consisting of the English (later British) overseas possessions in the Leeward Islands.
-It ceased to exist from 1816 to 1833, during which time it was split into two separate colonies (Antigua–Barbuda–Montserrat and Saint Christopher-Nevis-Anguilla–Virgin Islands).
+It ceased to exist from 1816 to 1833, during which time it was split into two separate colonies (Antigua-Barbuda-Montserrat and Saint Christopher-Nevis-Anguilla–Virgin Islands).
 It was dissolved in 1958 after the separation of the British Virgin Islands, and the remaining islands became parts of the West Indies Federation.

 History

-The Leeward Islands was established as an English colony in 1671.
-In 1816, the islands were divided in two regions: Antigua, Barbuda, and Montserrat in one colony, and Saint Christopher, Nevis, Anguilla, and the Virgin Islands in the other.
+Stamp Act

+The Stamp Act 1765 was greatly opposed in the Leeward Islands.
+The rate was twice as high for islands than for mainland colonies.
+Stamp duties were also tripled on crown land grants.
+More stamps were apportioned to the Leeward Islands than to any of the colonies on the mainland.
+The act did not bring any benefits to the islands, unlike the mainland colonies, as they would not receive additional military protection.
+The number of British soldiers in Antiqua fell from 700 to under 350 in 1764.

+Samuel Martin, a former speaker of the Antiqua assembly, stated that the Stamp Act violated the rights in the Magna Carta, common law, and the Glorious Revolution.
+Riots against the Stamp Act broke out in St. Kitts and Nevis on 31 October and 5 November 1765.
+Around half of the free white male population in St. Kitts participated in the riots.

+Reorganisation

 The Leeward Islands were united again as a semi-federal entity in 1833, coming together until 1872 under the administration of the Governor of Antigua.
 The islands then became known as the Federal Colony of the Leeward Islands from 1872 to 1956.
 From 1833 to 1940, Dominica was part of the colony; in 1940, it was transferred to the British Windward Islands group.

 On 3 January 1958, all islands except the Virgin Islands were absorbed into the West Indies Federation.
 The British Leeward Islands finally ceased to exist with the abolition of the office of its governor, and the elevation of the British Virgin Islands to the status of a separate crown colony, in 1960.

-A representative Leeward Islands cricket team continues to participate in West Indian domestic cricket.
+Government

+When the Leeward Islands were established it had four deputy governors, four councils, and four assemblies.
+A fifth assembly in Tortola was established in 1774.
+The deputy governors lived in England and the islands were in practice governed by the presidents of the councils.
+The governor was usually based in Antigua and no governor visited all of the islands until Ralph Payne, 1st Baron Lavington in 1773.

+The government was altered in 1871 to be made up of one executive and one legislative council under the governor.
+The council, which met once a year, had ten elected members and ten appointed members.
+Each island had its own executive and legislative council.

+Economy

+Absentee planters owned half of the property in St. Kitts by 1745.